Cuba Gooding Jr. On Stage - Theatre Credits, Bio and Tickets

 Following his breakout role, more films followed for Gooding, including A Few Good Men, Outbreak and Jerry Maguire (alongside Tom Cruise).
 Jerry Maguire, from which his character’s line “Show me the money!” became a catchphrase, earned Gooding an Oscar for Best Supporting Actor in 1997.
 When accepting his award, Gooding was greeted with a standing ovation during his enthusiastic thank you messages as he was played off the stage in what is regarded one of the most passionate Oscar acceptance speeches.

-On stage, he made his theatre debut on Broadway in 2013 alongside Cicely Tyson and Vanessa Williams in Horton Foote’s The Trip to be Bountiful.
+On stage, he made his theatre debut on Broadway in 2013 alongside Cicely Tyson and Vanessa Williams in Horton Foote’s The Trip to Bountiful.
 The production received a nomination at the 67th Tony Awards for Best Revival of a Play.

-In 2018, Cuba Gooding Jr. made his West End theatre debut in Chicago, playing Billy Flynn a the Phoenix Theatre.
+In 2018, Cuba Gooding Jr. made his West End theatre debut in Chicago, playing Billy Flynn at the Phoenix Theatre.
 In Chicago, Flynn is a renowned lawyer known for being able to win any case, and is tasked with defending the show’s stars Velma Kelly and Roxie Hart.
+Watch our interview with Cuba Gooding Jr. here.